 Inventions.
 New approaches.
 Real-world results.
-At the University of Illinois Chicago, you can transform yourself into an engineer or computer scientist with the power to transform our world - someday, or even right now.
+At the University of Illinois Chicago, you can transform yourself into an engineer or computer scientist with the power to transform our world.

 Everything is right here.
 You can be, too.

 "Engineering is a fantastic career field that drives the future's progression.
 Engineering allows an idea to become reality through innovation."